Frequently Asked Questions

 What does this map show?

-The map shows the total and counts for 23 types of cancer newly diagnosed between 2003 and 2007 in small geographic areas made up of census blocks within New York State.
-The map also shows the locations of environmental facilities across the state.
+The map shows the total and counts for 23 types of cancer newly diagnosed from 2011 through 2015 by census block group in New York State.
+The map also shows highlighted areas where the incidence of cancer was higher or lower than expected.
+In addition, the map shows the locations of environmental facilities across the state.

 Which types of cancer are shown on the map?

-There are many types of cancer, some of which are quite rare.
+Many types of cancer are shown on the map, some of which are quite rare.
 Cancers are identified by the organ in which the cancer originated.
 The map displays the following cancer types:

 • Brain and other nervous system